-I am a member of the Wolfson Centre for Mathematical Biology (WCMB) and, as such, my research focuses on modelling biological systems mathematically in order to get a better insight into how specific phenomena occur.
+I am a member of the Wolfson Centre for Mathematical Biology (WCMB) and, as such, my research focuses on modelling biological systems in order to get a better understanding of how certain biological phenomena occur.

 Currently, I am working on understanding muscle stem cell protrusions known as blebs.
-These blebs allow cells to move along muscle fibres and we want to understand the mechanisms by which this motion occurs.
+These bleb allow cell to move along muscle fibres in order to find and heal damage.
+We want to gain better insights into how this motion occurs.

 I am also interested in biological pattern formation produced through coupling diffusion and chemical reactions together, a theory that has a rich history going back to Alan Turing in 1952.